ihonore/ihonore/README.md

 ## I'm a Web Developer!!

-- 👯 I’m looking to collaborate with other web developers
+- 👯 I’m looking to collaborate with other compenent web developers

 ### Connect with me: